MicrosoftDocs/powerquery-docs/powerquery-docs/native-query-folding.md

 This article showcases an alternative method to create native queries against your data source using the [Value.NativeQuery](https://docs.microsoft.com/powerquery-m/value-nativequery) function and keep the query folding mechanism active for subsequent steps of your query.

 >[!NOTE]
->We recommend that you read the documentation on [query folding](query-folding-basics.md) and the [step folding indicators](query-folding-basics.md) to better understand the concepts used throughout this article.
+>We recommend that you read the documentation on [query folding](query-folding-basics.md) and the [query folding indicators](query-folding-basics.md) to better understand the concepts used throughout this article.

 ## Supported data connectors